-Batch Preflight
+Batch Preflight Documents

-Batch Preflight allows you to verify the compliance of a batch of PDF documents against a selected archival standard.
+Batch preflight documents allows you to verify the compliance of a batch of PDF documents against a selected archival standard.
+Each document will be handled individually using the split profile selected during the batch process.
 After the process completes, the results of the preflight check are displayed in a dialog.